SAVE TUCKER TOWN

 THE MISSION

-Three Rivers Land Trust is working to purchase lands on the Tuckertown Reservoir owned by ALCOA in order to keep these lands accessible to the public for recreation (as Gamelands); with the ultimate goal of transferring the ownership of these lands to the North Carolina Wildlife Resources Commission.
+Three Rivers Land Trust is working to purchase lands on the Tuckertown Reservoir owned by Alcoa in order to keep these lands accessible to the public for recreation (as Gamelands); with the ultimate goal of transferring the ownership of these lands to the North Carolina Wildlife Resources Commission.

 Time is of the essence, these lands could be sold for development tomorrow.
 We need your support now to keep these lands open to the public, to protect water quality, and to provide habitat to numerous wildlife species.